Manjunath-Bhashyam/Energy-Efficiency-ML-Project/README.md

 Exploratory Data Analysis was performed on the Energy Efficiency Dataset and the observations, conclusions derived are under --> \notebook\Energy Efficiency EDA.ipynb

-For train_test_split we have used StratifiedShuffleSplit to have the same kind of distribution for Train and Test Sets
+For train_test_split I have used StratifiedShuffleSplit to have the same kind of distribution for Train and Test Sets